Hooray! We’re going to Mexico!

 Packing List for Mexico – Sunglasses

 I’ve had really excellent service from Maui Jim over the years.
 They’re very responsive to requests for repair (see previous comments about frequently dropping things…) and most of the time they’ll send a new pair to you free of charge instead of repairing them.
 Seriously, I’ve had this experience twice!
-I’ll be bringing my two favourites to Mexico for sure.
+I’ll be adding my two favourites to my Mexico pack list for sure.

 I have a long, sad history with hats.
 Friends and family can attest to the frustration I’ve experienced when hat shopping over the years, and being repeatedly told that my melon was too big for their beautiful hats!
 Seriously, who has this problem but me?